Benito Fontcuberta: Intellectual activities

-1887 cover of Liberalism Is a Sin.

 Fontcuberta founded and directed the traditionalist newspaper Semanario de Tortosa from 1882 to 1888.
 He sided with Ramón Nocedal on the Carlist schism, being expulsed from the Traditionalist Communion after expressing his support for an Integrist newspaper at Pamplona.
 He kept writing for other newspapers and became a local leader of the Integrist Party.

 Using the pen name "Un teólogo de antaño" (a theologian from yesteryear) he published Félix Sardà y Salvany's articles that would be later compiled on the manifesto Liberalism Is a Sin, which had a lasting influence on Spanish politics.

 Apart from his journalist career, Fontcuberta worked for 18 years as a mathematics professor at the Seminary of Tortosa and taught various subjects at the San Luis de Gonzaga College for 27 years until his death.
 He also served as a pharmacist at Roquetas.

 Fontcuberta was also an active member of the Catholic Worker's Circle of Tortosa.
 He was also a renowned collaborator of the Society of Saint Vincent de Paul and would weekly visit the city's jail and hospital to do charitable works.